What Are Plant-Based Digestive Enzymes?

 - Cellulase and hemicellulase break down dietary fibers into shorter carbohydrates and glucose.

-- Enzymes that digest other plant matters, such as phytase and beta-glucanase.
+- Enzymes digest other plant matter, such as phytase and beta-glucanase.

 What Are Plant-Based/ Vegan Digestive Enzymes Good For?

 Most animal-based digestive enzyme supplements include enzymes and bile from pigs (porcine source), while a minority may come from cow (bovine) sources.
 Even rarely are these from organic, pasture-raised, or responsibly-fed animals.